 As a girl, sometime prior to 1881, Minnie and her parents and siblings migrated westward to Central Illinois.
 They settled in the town of Weldon near Clinton, DeWitt County.

-Minnie first married Otis Wey ( ? - ? ).
-They resided in Texas, in Beaumont, Jefferson County, the heart of oil refining country along the Gulf Coast.
+They established a residence in Texas, in Beaumont, Jefferson County, the heart of oil refining country along the Gulf Coast.

 Sadly, little daughter Ruby died at age 7 on Aug.
 13, 1909.
 A local newspaper published this eulogy:

 With noiseless tread the death angel enters our homes and ofttimes takes from us our fairest flower, and so it was on the night of Aug.
 13, 1909 when little Ruby way ... was taken from the loving care of a fond mother.
 [She] was sick only two days with congestion.
 But let the bleeding hearts be comforted, for the Savior said, "Suffer the little children to come unto me, for of such is the kingdom of God."
 And King David said when his darling boy was taken from him, "He can not come back to me, but I can go to him" Your little angel has escaped the sorrows and disappointments of this world, dear parents; and let his thought console you, that she is now "safe in the arms of Jesus."